joshfrench/cobertura-action/README.md

 ### `path`

-The path to the cobertura report.
-Defaults to `coverage.xml`.
-Glob pattern is supported, for example `coverage/*.xml`.
+The path to the percentage report.
+Defaults to `coverage/percent`.
+Glob pattern is supported, for example `coverage/*.txt`.

 ### `skip_covered`